A guide to the best places to visit from Luxembourg City when looking for day trips

 How to get there: bus 210 and 211 connect Echternach to the capital.
 The ride takes about 1 h and buses depart every 20-30 min. during the week (every hour on Sundays). – Check schedules here

-Check here the best tours in Luxembourg
+Book the best tours in Luxembourg

 2. Vianden

 Vianden is probably the most popular Luxembourg day trip.
-Its picturesque location along the Our river and the emblematic castle towering on top of the village, make Vianden a postcard-perfect village.
+Its picturesque location along the Our River and the emblematic castle towering on top of the village, make Vianden a postcard-perfect village.

 Besides the impressive castle, Vianden is famous for its Victor Hugo Museum located in the house in which the famous French writer stayed in 1871.